 Transmission Lines include multiple extra high voltage phase wires, however, the birds often see these and in order to avoid them, will elevate their flight pattern which unfortunately brings them into direct collision course with the much thinner and harder to see Earth or Ground wire.
 Certain bird species are more vulnerable to these collisions than others such as Geese, Wild Fowl, Raptors, Bustards amongst many others.

 This range of species are vulnerable for different reasons, for instance, The Canadian Goose has poor vision combined with slow reaction speed making it highly vulnerable to Transmission and Distribution Lines.
 Raptors have excellent eyesight, but due to foraging patterns, focus on potential prey on the ground and can collide with the Power Lines because they are simply not looking in a horizontal trajectory.

-Bird Diverters work well when installed on these Power Lines, by making them highly visible to birds across a range of species.
-The Bird Diverters are typically customised to maximize its visual impact such as internally contrasting colour patterns (makes it visible in all daylight conditions), photoluminescent features which absorb Ultraviolet light and charge during the day, and emit various wavelengths of light during the night.
+Bird Diverter work well when installed on these Power Lines, by making them highly visible to birds across a range of species.
+The Bird Diverter are typically customised to maximize its visual impact such as internally contrasting colour patterns (makes it visible in all daylight conditions), photoluminescent features which absorb Ultraviolet light and charge during the day, and emit various wavelengths of light during the night.
 Birds like humans, respond well to moving articles.
 Bird Diverters which combine elements of movement, contrasting colours, photoluminescence and three dimensional form have the biggest impact on birds.